Skip to main content

 Targethandson-vpc-b

-5. Verify that the static routes have been configured correctly.
+5. Verify that the configurations have been added as planned.

 Step 3.
 Configure subnet route policies